ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Run HelloWorld

-The Hello World program will show you how easy it is to run Ballerina, send it a request, and get a response.

-Let's take a look at what the code looks like in the Ballerina programming language:
+Let's get started with a simple Hello World program in Ballerina.
+Create a file called `hello-world.bal` and copy the following code into it.

 ```
 import ballerina.io;